 This baritone guitar features a mahogany neck with a Pau Ferro fingerboard and offers fantastic playability and response.

 For an amplified sound, the BT-240 E comes with a Guild/Fishman Sonitone GT-1 with volume and tone controls to help get that nice and authentic baritone acoustic tone.
 The volume and tone controls are mounted directly on the soundhole for easy access.

 Guild built the BT-240E with its famous scalloped X-bracing.
 This pattern uses crisscrossing, overlapped braces in the body that support better resonance and sustain.

-To top it off, a genuine bone and nut saddle as well as a Pau Ferro bridge support resonance and tone.
+To top it off, a genuine bone and nut saddle and a Pau Ferro bridge support resonance and tone.
 Overall, another solid instrument from the expert builders at Guild.

 This 6-string Grand Symphony baritone’s natural husky tonal register sits nicely under vocals, letting you comfortably hit notes that might otherwise be hard to reach — all without having to transpose or retune.

 Taylor needs no introduction when it comes to acoustic guitars.
 Their instruments are among the most desired in the acoustic guitar community, and the 326ce Baritone is no exception.